CHATTG1/PredictiveModeling/pm_service_ui_spark.md

 Manage models in the administration dashboard, and use the dashboard to create online, batch, or streaming deployments integrated with your applications.
 {: shortdesc}

-Manage the Data Science Experience files (Spark and Python models) that are available on an instance of the {{site.data.keyword.pm_short}} service through the {{site.data.keyword.pm_full}} Dashboard:
+Manage the files (Spark and Python models) that are available on an instance of the {{site.data.keyword.pm_short}} service through the {{site.data.keyword.pm_full}} Dashboard: